 Even the most advanced tech is susceptible, carrying through biases implanted in its creation.
-In one study, an artificial intelligence (AI) algorithm learnt to associate women with pictures of the kitchen by analysing the pictures shown deliberately shown to it by researchers.
+In one study, an artificial intelligence (AI) algorithm learned to associate women with pictures of the kitchen by analyzing the pictures shown deliberately shown to it by researchers.

 Improving the experience of female customers is a conscious effort.
 How we use tools like collections software is an important part.

-It starts with using software that empowers customisation and self-service.
+It starts with using software that empowers customization and self-service.
 It’s extremely difficult to create a core offering that caters to everyone.
-If you don’t want to change your collections approach entirely, think about what can be done to customise it and increase satisfaction for all users.
+If you don’t want to change your collections approach entirely, think about what can be done to customize it and increase satisfaction for all users.

-Collections software can identify the accounts that need to be worked more intensively and prioritise action rather than punishment, offering suitable restructuring plans, customising the interaction and the timelines and skipping entire steps.
+Collections software can identify the accounts that need to be worked more intensively and prioritize action rather than punishment, offering suitable restructuring plans, customizing the interaction and the timelines, and skipping entire steps.
 Combined with segmentation, you can offer a service that’s less hostile to people’s unique circumstances.

 We’ve made the case before that collections aren’t just a loss mitigation activity.
 It’s a critical part of the customer life cycle.
 When your customers are struggling, that’s when they need you most.

 Knowing what we know about how debt disproportionately affects women, it’s perhaps time that collections departments consider how gender plays a role.
 Women are more likely to struggle financially, they earn less, and, as such, they are more likely to become delinquent.